About Me

 CV

 Hi!
-I am a rising 5th-year Astronomy PhD candidate at Indiana University - Bloomington (IU) with a graduate minor in Scientific Computing.
-I am broadly interested in exoplanets and planetary science.
-My dissertation, under the advisorship of Dr. Songhu Wang, involves the use of numerical and observational efforts to study the origins of short-period gas giants.
-I am also greatly interested in planetary science, and participated in NASA's Planetary Science Summer School (PSSS).
-Additionally, I am heavily involved in scientific outreach and serve in various leadership roles at IU, including Undergraduate Research Coordinator and Department Tea Talk Coordinator.
+I am a 5th-year Astronomy PhD candidate at Indiana University - Bloomington (IU).
+I am broadly interested in exoplanetary and planetary research, as well as mission development, and I am an alumnus of NASA's 2023 Planetary Science Summer School (PSSS).
+My dissertation, under the advisorship of Dr. Songhu Wang, involves the use of numerical and observational efforts to constrain the origins of short-period gas giants.
+Additionally, I am very passionate about scientific outreach and service, which you can read about here.

 Research Highlights

-Observationally-motivated N-body simulations of short-period giant systems, with a focus on the dynamical footprints left by different origin stories.
+Observationally-motivated numerical simulations of short-period giants in compact high-multiplicity systems, with a focus on the dynamical footprints left by competing origin stories.

 Planetary science and mission concept studies